jbake1990/ICAV-Time-Server/DEPLOYMENT.md

 vercel
 ```

-## Step 3: Set Up Vercel PostgreSQL Database
+## Step 3: Set Up Neon PostgreSQL Database via Vercel

-1. In your Vercel dashboard, go to your project
+1. In your Vercel project dashboard, go to the "Storage" tab
-2. Click on "Storage" tab
-3. Click "Create Database"
+2. Click "Create Database"
-4. Choose "PostgreSQL"
+3. Select "Neon" from the database options
+4. Click "Continue" to connect with Neon
+5. If you don't have a Neon account, you'll be prompted to create one
+6. Choose your database settings:
+   - Database name (e.g., "icav-time-tracker")
-5. Select a region close to your users
+   - Region (choose one close to your users)
-6. Click "Create"
+7. Click "Create & Deploy"
+8. Vercel will automatically create the database and set up environment variables

 ## Step 4: Initialize Database Schema

-1. In your Vercel dashboard, go to your database
+1. In your Vercel dashboard, click on your newly created Neon database
-2. Click "Connect" and copy the connection string
+2. Click "Open in Neon Console"
-3. Go to "SQL Editor" in your database dashboard
+3. In the Neon console, go to "SQL Editor"
 4. Copy and paste the contents of `Database/schema.sql`
 5. Click "Run" to execute the schema
+6. Verify tables are created in the "Tables" tab

-## Step 5: Configure Environment Variables
+## Step 5: Environment Variables (Auto-configured)

-1. In your Vercel project dashboard, go to "Settings" → "Environment Variables"
-2. Add the following variables:
+When you create the Neon database through Vercel, the following environment variables are automatically configured:
-   - `POSTGRES_URL` - Your database connection string (auto-filled by Vercel)
+- `POSTGRES_URL` - Your database connection string
-   - `POSTGRES_HOST` - Your database host (auto-filled by Vercel)
-   - `POSTGRES_DATABASE` - Your database name (auto-filled by Vercel)
-   - `POSTGRES_USERNAME` - Your database username (auto-filled by Vercel)
-   - `POSTGRES_PASSWORD` - Your database password (auto-filled by Vercel)
+- `POSTGRES_PRISMA_URL` - Prisma-optimized connection string
+- `POSTGRES_URL_NON_POOLING` - Direct connection string

+**No manual configuration needed!** ✅

 ## Step 6: Redeploy with Database